ktorch/ktorch/docs/tensors.rst

    :param numeric val: scalar of list of k values corresponding to the given indices.
    :param long size: scalar or list indicating the full size of the tensor; will be inferred as minimum size to hold all non-zero indices.
    :param sym options: one or more symbols for device, data type and other :ref:`tensor attributes <Setting properties>`.
-   :return: An :ref:`api-pointer <pointers>` to the allocated sparse tensor.
+   :return: An :ref:`api-pointer <ptr>` to the allocated sparse tensor.

 ::